October 2021 | latest update: 08.09.2023 | by Lili & Oliver

 Shopify Markets even helps with marketing and SEO, offering merchants local domains complete with SEO optimization tools.

-Global trade is an important part of the economy, currently amounting to $22 trillion in value.
+Global trade is an important part of the economy, amounting to $25.3 trillion in value in 2022.
 However, not all of that trade is good.
 According to the OECD, bad quality counterfeit products constitute around 3.3% of all global trade, resulting in devastating losses for brands and consumers alike.

 Unfortunately, creating global selling opportunities à la Shopify Markets also helps sellers with dishonest intentions.
 After all, isn’t it easier to sell problematic goods on a different market to unsuspecting customers, far away from brands and authorities who would recognize the red flags?